valmirjunior0088/ulc/README.md

 run =
   compose;
 ```

+Valid identifiers are words consisting of characters ranging `a..z` and `A..Z`.

 The syntax of the definitions in the `program.ulc` file are based on the untyped lambda calculus:
 - `abc` is a variable;